mpv-player/mpv/DOCS/man/mpv.rst

 -set          Set a list of items
 ============= ===============================================

-Although some operations allow specifiying multiple ``,``-separated items, using this is strongly discouraged and deprecated, except for ``-set``.
+Although some operations allow specifying multiple ``,``-separated items, using this is strongly discouraged and deprecated, except for ``-set``.

 Without suffix, the action taken is normally ``-set``.